Samuel Martin Burke: Diplomat

-Martin Burke served as a minister in the Pakistani embassy in Washington, D.C. in 1952.
-In 1953, he became the first Pakistani Christian head of a diplomatic mission when he was appointed Minister to Sweden, Norway, Finland and Denmark.
-He also served as chargé d’ affaires in Rio de Janeiro, deputy high commissioner in London, followed by being appointed as Pakistan's ambassador to Thailand, and finally as the High Commissioner to Canada between 1959 and 1961, following which he retired.
+Burke served as secretary to the Pakistani delegation at the Inter-Dominion Conferences with India in 1948 and 1949, and as counsellor at the Pakistani High Commission in London from 1949 to 1952.
+He served as a minister at the Pakistani embassy in Washington, D.C., from 1952 to 1953, during which he also led special missions to the Dominican Republic and Mexico.
+In 1953, he became the first Pakistani Christian to head a diplomatic mission when he was appointed minister to Sweden, concurrently accredited to Norway, Denmark and Finland, a position he held until 1956.
+He also served as chargé d'affaires in Rio de Janeiro and deputy high commissioner in London, both in 1953, before his appointment as Pakistan's ambassador to Thailand (also accredited to Cambodia and Laos) from 1956 to 1959, and finally as high commissioner to Canada from 1959 to 1961, after which he retired from the foreign service.

 Academic

-Upon retirement he became professor at the University of Minnesota from 1961 to 1975.
-Burke has authored a number of books covering Pakistan's history and foreign policy.
+Upon retirement, Burke became a professor at the University of Minnesota, a position he held from 1961 to 1975.
+He authored a number of books covering Pakistan's history and foreign policy.